Why choose London for a Pre-Wedding shoot?

-If time allows, a quick taxi will take you to tower bridge.
-This, another of London most iconic structures, really comes alive at night.
-If you're lucky you might even see it open as a tall ship passes through.
-After shooting here there are lots of restaurants and it's often a good place to relax and enjoy the city's excellent food scene in one of the many restaurants.
+If time allows, a quick taxi will take us to Tower Bridge.
+This, another of London most iconic structures, comes alive at night.
+You might even see it open as a ship passes through.
+After shooting, it's a good place to relax and enjoy the city's excellent food scene in one of the many restaurants.

 Less well known

 The great thing about London is the variety, so as well as the iconic shots we can mix it up a little.
 We can shoot by famous architecture or in leafy parks.
-If you’ve lived here, you’ll want to capture the London that was important to you then: it might be the pub around the corner or the university where you met.
-But London is also home to some of the most iconic football teams in the world, thanks to the Premier League, and I’ve done shoots outside the Chelsea stadium, for example.
+If you’ve lived here, you’ll want to capture the London that was important to you at the time: it might be your corner pub or the university where you met.
+But London is also home to some of the most popular football teams in the world, thanks to the Premier League, and I’ve done shoots outside the Chelsea stadium, for example.
 We’ve also successfully liaised with the staff at the world-famous Wembley Stadium to organise a special photography event for clients who were really into their football.
 Basically, if you’re a fan of a particular team we can advise what is or isn’t possible.